ZuriGa/Mr-Robogers-Neighborhood/README.md

 Code: beepBoop(3);
 Expected Output: [0, "Beep", "Boop", "Won't you be my neighbor?"]

+Test" "It should replace numbers based on the hierarchy of the numbers"
+Code: beepBoop(13);
+Expected Output: [0, "Beep", "Boop!", "Won't you be my neighbor?", 4, 5, 6, 7, 8, 9, "Beep!", "Beep!", "Boop!", "Won't you be my neighbor?", "Beep!"]

 ## Setup/Installation:
 * _You can clone this repository to your desktop_
 * _You can also fork it utilizing GitHub_